mdemirci571/Horoscope/README.md

 ## Description

-The project aims to display horoscope around the world using data data.
+The project aims to display horoscope around the world using data.

 ## Learning Outcomes